 The city´s origins

-It is already known that life in medieval Castellón had some fully urban characteristics, with a more important emphasis on artisan and commercial activities than on the rural dedication to the crop cultivation, which cost the village subsequent and growing development through the irrigation system with the water from the River Mijares.
+Life in the Castelló of the medieval centuries had fully urban characters, with important weight of craft and commercial activities above the rural dedication of the cultivation of the field, which also took on further and increasing development through the irrigation system with the water of the Mijares.

 As a sign of the real drive to economic development, on March 16 1260, Jaime I authorized the construction of a road to link the village with the sea, giving rise to what we now know as the Grau.

 The son and successor of Jaime I, Pedro III El Grande, from Barcelona on February 7 1284, granted the town of Castelló the power of self-govern itself by ensuring the right to possess its own municipal organization.
 Castelló assumed since the fourteenth century the seat of the governorate of the region that covered from the Uxó River to the Sénia River, and with it a role of capital that has not abandoned it over several centuries.